EminaKezo/Tkinter_Address_Book/README.md

 $ pip install Pillow <br />
 $ pip install center_tk_window

-2. If it is the first time running program from clean start, uncomment the CREATE DATABASE TABLE CODE lines 35 - 42
+2. If it is the first time running program from clean start Uncomment the CREATE DATABASE TABLE CODE at lines 35 - 42

 3. Then run program